ugr-sail/sinergym/docs/source/pages/introduction.rst

-.. seealso:: This is a project based on Zhiang Zhang and Khee Poh Lam `Gym-Eplus <https://github.com/zhangzhizza/Gym-Eplus>`__.

-The goal of *sinergym* is to create an environment following *OpenAI Gym* interface for wrapping simulation engines (*Energyplus*) for building control using **deep reinforcement learning**.
+The goal of *sinergym* is to create an environment following *Gymnasium* interface for wrapping simulation engines (*Energyplus*) for building control using **deep reinforcement learning**.

 .. image:: /_static/operation_diagram.jpg